MachinisteWeb/node-atlas/README.en.md

 *Note : By default is the* ***languageCode*** *root that determines the display language of the wesite.
 However, specifically by page language, we can be changed also the* ***languageCode****. *You should also know that once the site or page has a* ***languageCode*** *in the configuration, variations files must be placed in a subdirectory named with the* ***languageCode***.

-#### Use only changes with the active multilingual ####
+#### Use both variations and localizations ####

-You may have noticed in the previous example that the `landing.json` file was not in the `en-gb/` or `fr-fr/`.
+You may have noticed in the previous example that the `landing.json` file was not in the `en-us/` or `fr-fr/`.
 This is quite possible and means that will be used in languages that do not have it in their file.

 Also, when a `languageCode` is specified, NodeAtlas seek first hand the value in the corresponding folder file.
-If it was not there, so he went to fetch the parent folder (the one used as standard for variations without multilingual).
+If it was not there, so he went to fetch the parent folder (the one used as standard for variations without localization).

 This will allow you, for example, to manage master language directly in the variation folder.
 So with the following example:

 ```
-│
 ┊┉
 ├─ variations/
 │  ├─ common.json